lakshmi-sathi/avsdpll_1v8/README.md

 <h5> 1) Initial Setup </h5>

-Fork and 'git clone' the Caravel SoC. <br>
+-> Fork and 'git clone' the Caravel SoC. <br>

 ![](Images/caravel_repo_root.jpg)
 <br>
 Here we can see the content of the Caravel Repo.
-Each type of file is placed in it's respective folder.
+Each type of file is placed in it's respective folder. <br>
+Our main focus is the 'gds' folder which contains all the Layout GDS files. <br> <br>

+We can see that several files have '.gz' extension.
+All these files are compressed files and need to be uncompressed for working on them. <br>
+-> This can be done the right way by moving to the root folder (the folder which is the local clone of the forked caravel repo) and giving:
+> make uncompress

+Now we need to setup the [Google-Skywater PDK](https://github.com/google/skywater-pdk) on the machine on which this integration is to be performed. <br>
+-> The entire PDK installation is provided as a two step process: <br>
+> export PDK=<location where you want to install it> <br>
+&nbsp;You would want to install it outside the local clone of the caravel repo since finally it has to be pushed back to Github. <br>
+Move to the root folder and give:
+> make pdk
+This downloads ands installs the pdks in the location specified earlier.

 <h5> 2) Place and Route </h5>

 There are two ways to place and route: